What's happened

 Lighting can help a space to feel more vibrant and welcoming and along with improved CCTV, can help to reduce anti-social activity.

-As part of the upgrade we are not only renewing the street lighting columns but will be looking at how lighting can be used to accent seating and the vertical planters.
-The introduction of colourful lighting would give more options to support future outdoor events and activities on the street.
+As part of the upgrade we have not only renewed the street lighting columns but have looked at how lighting can accent seating and the vertical planters.
+The introduction of colourful lighting gives more options to support future outdoor events and activities on the street.

 Paving

-To compliment the design, all road and pavement surfaces will be refreshed and have integrated services installed that will also help to improve the kerb appeal for existing businesses and encourage new businesses to the area.
+To compliment the design, all road and pavement surfaces have been refreshed and have integrated services installed that will also help to improve the kerb appeal for existing businesses and encourage new businesses to the area.

 New paving has been designed to provide maximum accessibility for everyone, including those with visual impairments or dementia.

-The paving will be a selection of ethically sourced European granite.
+The paving is a selection of ethically sourced European granite.
 These high quality materials increase longevity, reduce maintenance costs and give a consistent feel to the paving throughout the town centre.

 Street furniture

-Street furniture like posts, seating and bollards will be reduced or refreshed to minimise obstructions to pedestrians.
+Street furniture like posts, seating and bollards have been reduced or refreshed to minimise obstructions to pedestrians.
 As well as providing more space to travel along the street, this flexible space allows us to introduce pop-up markets or outdoor events.

 Seating areas are incorporated into the design.
-While there are currently only six fixed benches on the section of New Street from Ramsden Street to Cloth Hall Street, the new design features seating all along the central corridor of the street.
+While there were only six fixed benches on the section of New Street from Ramsden Street to Cloth Hall Street, the new design features seating all along the central corridor of the street.

-Other furniture such as bollards will be removed or replaced with stainless steel to be consistent with the new style for the town centre.
+Other furniture such as bollards have been removed or replaced with stainless steel to be consistent with the new style for the town centre.

 Contact us